Not our Notting Hill, carnival goers lament UK gentrification

 But her team is already facing criticism for a devastating fire in the borough at Grenfell Tower flats, which killed at least 71 people and highlighted the gap between rich and poor.

-Even as organisers acknowledged the area and carnival had both grown and changed, Phillip said the party would go on.
+Even as organizers acknowledged the area and carnival had both grown and changed, Phillip said the party would go on.